“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 3. Recall what you liked to do when you were a kid.

-As you reflect upon the story of your life, it’s easy to pick up on certain patterns that tend to repeat themselves, or some trends in the activities that you did.
+As you reflect upon the story of your life, it’s easy to pick up on specific patterns that tend to repeat themselves, or some trends in the activities that you did.
 These patterns may hold clues to your purpose.
 What have you found enjoyment in for your entire life?

 We have a tendency to lose touch with the things that we loved as children.
 With adolescence and adulthood come societal pressures that take certain passions away from us.

-Before you can do something well, at some point you have to do it without any competence or knowledge about what you're doing.
+Before you can do something well, at some point, you have to do it without any competence or knowledge about what you're doing.

 And, in order to continue working at something even after you have made some mistakes and embarrassed yourself in doing so, you have to be passionate about it.
 These activities are meaningful enough for you that you do them regardless of other people’s opinions.